formester/formester-site/content/blog/contact-forms-101-lead-generation-user-engagement-more.md

 Before making the form live, it's a good idea to test it.
 Fill out the form fields and submit it to ensure everything is working as expected.

-Once you're satisfied with your form's design, settings and functioning, hit the "Publish" button.
+Once you're satisfied with your form's design, settings and functioning, hit the **Publish** button.

 Formester provides options to embed the form on your website using HTML code or to share a direct link to the form.

 ### Step 9: Monitor Responses

-As users start submitting the form, you can log in to your Formester dashboard to view and manage responses.
+As users start submitting the form, you can log in to your [Formester's Analytics dashboard to view and manage responses](/features/powerful-analytics/).
 You can export responses for further analysis.

 Creating a contact form using Formester is a straightforward process that allows you to tailor the form to your specific needs and branding.
 Remember to keep the form simple, user-friendly, and aligned with your website's goals.

 Before we conclude, remember that creating a contact form is only half the battle; creating an effective one is where the real magic happens.
-So, before we say goodbye, let's delve into the crucial aspects.
+So, before we say goodbye, let's delve into this crucial aspect.
 We'll explore some valuable tips for designing contact forms that truly work and highlight some often underestimated mistakes that can have significant repercussions.

 ## Tips for Designing Effective Contact Forms